 Print quality

-- Smooth gradients and halftone transitions
+- Smooth gradients and halftone transitions when artwork is prepared correctly

 - Consistent solid color coverage